 There is good news.
 It may be possible for you to save money and be able to keep your SSI payments and waiver services.
 The four most common ways to save money and not lose benefits are with an ABLE account, a Special Needs Trust, an Individual Development Account, and a PASS account.

 People who have acquired a disability prior to the age of 26 (New for 2026: The age limit for onset increases from 26 to 46.
 Read more…) and who receive or are eligible to receive SSI or SSDI may be eligible to set up an ABLE account.
 The monies in these accounts do not count as an asset, and therefore will not affect asset limits imposed by SSI and Home and Community-Based Services waiver programs.
-These funds are not taxed, and can be used for assistive technology, day-to-day living expenses, transportation, medical expenses, utilities, housing expenses, as well as saving for long-term goals.
+These funds are not taxable and can be used for assistive technology, day-to-day living expenses, transportation, medical expenses, utilities, housing expenses, as well as saving for long-term goals.
 You can access your ABLE account with a debit card, checks, and automatic payment transfers, just like a bank account.
 It’s easy to sign up at paable.gov, or call 855-529-ABLE (2253).

 When you open a PA ABLE account, you will be asked to choose an investment strategy for your money.
 PA ABLE offers six options for investing, and one option for a checking account with a debit card.